espressif/esp-idf/docs/api-guides/jtag-debugging/tips-and-quirks.rst

 Breakpoints and watchpoints available
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 The ESP32 supports 2 hardware breakpoints.
 It also supports two watchpoints, so two variables can be watched for change or read by the GDB command ``watch myVariable``.
-Note that menuconfig option "Component config > FreeRTOS > Set a debug watchpoint as a stack overflow check" use the 2nd watchpoint and will not provide expected results, if you also try to use it within OpenOCD / GDB.
+Note that menuconfig option :ref:`CONFIG_FREERTOS_WATCHPOINT_END_OF_STACK` uses the 2nd watchpoint and will not provide expected results, if you also try to use it within OpenOCD / GDB.
 See menuconfig's help for detailed description.

 .. _jtag-debugging-tip-where-breakpoints: